reivvax/parallel/README.md

     else return 0
 ```
 where last A denotes the last element added to $A$; if $A = A_0$, we assume last A = 1 (i.e., recursion adds elements to $A_0$ in non-decreasing order).

-The project implements this computation in two versions: a non-recursive (but still single-threaded) version and a parallel (multi-threaded) version.